mahdi-malv/docker-android-sdk/README.md

-# Docker Android SDK container
+# Android SDK docker image
 > View on [DockerHub](https://hub.docker.com/r/mahdimalv/android-sdk)

 Made this image to be able to run CI testing with **Android studio Arctic Fox**.